commercialhaskell/stack/CONTRIBUTING.md

 Stack's maintainers are long-term contributors to the project.
 Michael Snoyman (@snoyberg) was the founder of Stack, and its initial maintainer - and he has added others.
-Michael's current interests and priorties mean that he is no longer actively involved in adding new features to Stack.
+Michael's current interests and priorities mean that he is no longer actively involved in adding new features to Stack.

 Maintainers are recognized for their contributions including: